Direct and spillover effects of a new tramway line on the commercial vitality of peripheral streets. A synthetic-control approach: Introduction

-Initially, SCG methods have been used in panel studies where the outcome of interest is observed for a single treated unit \cite[e.g.,][]{Abadie:2003, Abadie:2010, Abadie:2015}.
-Recently, they have been generalized to draw causal inference in panel studies where focus is on the average causal effects for multiple treated units \citep{Cavallo:2013, Acemoglu:2016, Gobillon:2016, Kreif:2016, Lhour:2020}.
-Additional important theoretical and conceptual contributions include the comparison of SCG methods with alternative approaches for program evaluation, the definition of synthetic control units and the development of new estimators \citep{Doudchenko:2017, Gardeazabal:2017, Xu:2017, Athey:2018, Bottmer:2021}.
+In the last two decades, SCG methods have gained widespread popularity, and there has been a growing number of studies applying them to the investigation of the economic effects on particular locations of a wide range of events or interventions Initially, SCG methods have been used in panel studies where the outcome of interest is observed for a single treated unit \cite[e.g.,][]{Abadie:2003, Abadie:2010, Abadie:2015}.
+Recently, they have been generalized to draw causal inference in panel studies where focus is on the average causal effects for multiple treated units \citep{Cavallo:2013, Acemoglu:2016, Gobillon:2016, Kreif:2016, Lhour:2021}.
+Additional important theoretical and conceptual contributions include the comparison of SCG methods with alternative approaches for program evaluation, the definition of synthetic control units, and the development of new estimators \citep{Doudchenko:2016, Xu:2017, Athey:2018, Bottmer:2021}.

-In this methodological and applied causal inference literature, SCG methods have been implemented using the potential outcome approach under the no-interference assumption, which states that the treatment received by one unit does not affect the outcomes of any other unit \citep{Rubin:1980}.
-Nevertheless, there are many studies in which this assumption is not plausible and one cannot rule out that the events or interventions of interest produce their effect not only on the units that are exposed to them (direct effects), but also on other unexposed units (spillover effects).
-In economics, externalities are a consequence of interference.
-For instance, consider a local policy focusing on, e.g., redevelopments, regeneration and creation of public transports or other infrastructures in particular locations within a city or a region.
-In this setting, the direct effect of the intervention on the location where the policy is implemented can be reasonably accompanied by spillover effects on other nearby locations.
-Such type of interventions may lead to both direct and spillover effects that are dynamic over time and heterogeneous in space.
+In this methodological and applied causal inference literature, SCG methods have been implemented using the potential outcome approach under the Stable Unit Treatment Value Assumption (SUTVA), which rules out the presence of interference and hidden versions of treatments \cite{Rubin:1980}.
+The no-interference component of SUTVA, which states that the treatment received by one unit does not affect the outcomes of any other unit, may be arguable in many studies, where the events or interventions of interest may produce their effect not only on the units that are exposed to them (direct effects), but also on other unexposed units (spillover effects).
+In the presence of interference, both scientists and policy makers may be interested not only in the direct effect of an intervention on the unit(s) where it actually takes place but also in the effects that the same intervention may have -- though in an indirect fashion -- on other units not exposed to the intervention.
+Therefore, disentangling direct and spillover effects becomes the key objective of the analysis.
+However, the presence of interference entails a violation of the SUTVA and makes causal inference particularly challenging.